5 min read

 Willow

-Willow is a Mac desktop app built for developer productivity.
-It delivers 3x+ higher accuracy than built-in dictation tools with sub-500 millisecond latency for real-time coding workflows.
+Willow Voice is a Mac, Windows, and iOS app built for developer productivity.
+It delivers 3x+ higher accuracy than built-in dictation tools with ~200ms latency for real-time coding workflows, whether you're on a Windows workstation, a Mac, or switching between devices during the day.

 Press the Function key, speak naturally, and watch your technical requirements appear instantly in Cursor, ChatGPT, or any coding environment.
 The context-aware AI recognizes programming terminology and function names that trip up basic dictation software.